Programming & Data Processing

 Example

-For an input value of 3.14159 with decimals set to 2, the tool returns 3.14.
-Change the precision to 4 decimal places and you get 3.1416.
+Feed in 3.14159 with decimals set to 2 and you get 3.14.
+Bump the precision to 4 decimal places and it becomes 3.1416.

-Realistic Examples
+Realistic examples

 | Input | Decimals | Mode | Result | Use Case | |-------|----------|------|--------|----------| | 3.14159 | 2 | Half Up | 3.14 | Displaying pi in a UI | | 2.675 | 2 | Half Up | 2.68 | Price calculation | | 2.675 | 2 | Half Even | 2.68 | Financial reporting | | 2.5 | 0 | Half Even | 2 | Banker's rounding | | 3.5 | 0 | Half Even | 4 | Banker's rounding | | -7.86 | 1 | Truncate | -7.8 | Sensor data trimming | | 4.321 | 0 | Ceiling | 5 | Inventory allocation | | 4.321 | 0 | Floor | 4 | Conservative estimates |

-The 2.675 Problem
+The 2.675 problem

 Try rounding 2.675 to two decimal places in JavaScript: